 Solo Camping

-I've always wanted to go solo camp but never mustered the grit.
+I've always wanted to go on a solo camp, but never mustered the grit.
 Being alone bothered me.
-A while back, I was thrusted into an opportunity, and I discovered that solo camping does not mean that I am alone.
+A while back, I was thrust into an opportunity, and I discovered that solo camping does not mean that I am alone.

-I was excited that the annual Texas Avid Outdoor Expo would be held again.
+I was excited that the annual Texas Avid Outdoor Expo was returning.
 It's traditionally held in the Hills of Llano County.
 Camping in the Hill Country is alluring and peaceful.
 Among the Expo attendees were like-minded adventurers who built and showcased self-reliant vehicles for camping and exploring the world.
 This was my GAME!

 The day before the event, I noticed that the weather was improving, and I was running out of excuses.
 So, I decided to go instead of staying home with those who quash tradition.
 Packing my gear and gassing up the steel horse I ride took a different type of sentiment.